FirmwareDroid/FirmwareDroid/README.md

 * Dynamic Analysis:
   * Work in progress

-FMD can be used as scanning engine for Android apps (.apk), but it is mainly made to analyse pre-installed apps extracted from Android firmware.
+FMD can be used as scanning engine for Android apps (.apk files), but it is mainly made to analyse pre-installed apps extracted from Android firmware.
+It allows you to extract various types of files from firmware images and creates an inventory of the extracted files.
+The inventory can be used to scan the files with the included tools and APIs or to analyse the collected data with custom tooling.

-In this repository you will find the code for the backend of FMD.
-The application has a minimal React frontend (see https://github.com/FirmwareDroid/FMD-WebClient), but is mainly an API and database that can be used for research studies.

-Usage documentation can be found at: https://firmwaredroid.github.io/

 ### Contributing